Andreas-Dorfer/base-types/README.md

 ```
 ---
 ## F# Interop
-You can configure the generator to emit the `Microsoft.FSharp.Core.AllowNullLiteral` attribute.
+You can configure the generator to emit the `Microsoft.FSharp.Core.AllowNullLiteral(false)` attribute.

 1. Add a reference to [FSharp.Core](https://www.nuget.org/packages/FSharp.Core/).
 2. Add the file `AD.BaseTypes.Generator.json` to your project: